xiaoyeye/CCST/README.md

 # 2. Intructions of usage: demo code is tested on MERFISH.

+## 2.1 Raw data

-2.1 Raw data is put in the folder "merfish".
+Raw data is put in the folder "merfish".
 Need to be extracted firstly.

+## 2.2 Data Preprocessing and Gaph construction

-2.2 Run 'data_generation_merfish.py' to preprocess the raw data.
+Run 'data_generation_merfish.py' to preprocess the raw data.
 The pocessed data will be save in folder "generated_data".
 After perpeocessing, there are 1368 cells with 1892 selected genes. specificlly, the following five files will be used in CCST.

 (1) features_array_after_removal_low_var.npy saves the preprocessed gene expression.
 Shape=(1368,1892)